Madfarm/peopleApi/FromZeroToApi.md

     public string CollectionName { get; set; }
 }

-initialize the .NET secret manager dotnet users-secrets init

 in appsettings.json,
-add a new object
+add a new object:

+"MongoDB": {
+    "DatabaseName":"<name of database>",
+    "CollectionName": "<name of collection>"
+}

+initialize the .NET secret manager dotnet user-secrets init

+then add the connection string to our secrets manager with the cli dotnet user-secrets set MongoDB:ConnectionURI "<connection string here>"

 in Program.cs,